apuneet839/CartoonifyVideo-opencv-kmeans/README.md

 This Project converts a video stream to a cartoonized version using opencv and kmeans clustering.
 I have used 10 clusters for this project.
+The project also has relevant comments to make the code understandable.